DedalusProject/dedalus/docs/pages/gauge_conditions.rst

 From the modified equation, we can see that the velocity will then have a spatially uniform convergence equal to this tau value.
 Of course, for properly specified boundary conditions with no net inflow, the tau variable will be zero and the velocity will be divergence free.

-See the included :doc:`example scripts <tutorials>` for more examples of gauge modifications in various domains.
+See the included :doc:`example scripts <tutorials>` for more examples of gauge conditions in various domains.